 - Adults with overweight plus at least 1 weight-related comorbidity

 Foundayo is approved for chronic weight management, not casual weight-loss use.
-The pivotal trials paired it with a reduced-calorie diet and increased physical activity.
-That is worth keeping in the frame, especially if you are reading headlines that make it sound like a frictionless shortcut.
+The pivotal trials paired it with a reduced-calorie diet and more physical activity.
+Keep that in the frame, especially if you're reading headlines that make it sound like a frictionless shortcut.
 The pill is small.
-The lifestyle the trial measured was not.
+The lifestyle the trial measured wasn't.

 How do you take Foundayo?